-Almost every book about some new MVC (MVP, MVVM, or other M**) framework is littered with examples of bad code.
-These examples try to show what the framework has to offer.
-But they also end up providing bad advice for beginners.
-Examples like “let’s say we have this ORM X for our models, templating engine Y for our views and we will have controllers to manage it all” achieve nothing other than humongous controllers.
+Almost every guide to a new MVC (Model-View-Controller), MVP (Model–View–Presenter), MVVM (Model–View–ViewModel), or other similar software architectural pattern is filled with explanations of subpar code.
+These examples aim to showcase the framework’s capabilities and potential.
+However, they often inadvertently provide counterproductive advice for beginners.
+Simplistic conceptual models under descriptions like “let’s use ORM X for our models, templating engine Y for our views and have controllers to manage it all,” typically result in oversized, clunky controllers.

 public class OrderController